-These tips are all stability and security focused, and very recently added or updated in WordPress.
+These tips are all stability and security-focused, and very recently added or updated in WordPress.
 As a developer, the majority of issues on WordPress sites are related to outdated versions of the WordPress software, installed plugins or themes.
 Once you solve those problems, it makes working on WordPress even simpler – and more secure.

 About Jonathan Bossenger

 Jonathan Bossenger is a programmer, blogger and podcaster from Cape Town, South Africa with a passion for open-source software and WordPress.
-Currently, he is the lead developer at Castos, where he helps build and maintain the Castos podcast hosting service and their Seriously Simple Podcasting plugin.
-Jonathan regularly contributes to WordPress, including co-organising the Cape Town Meetup.
+Currently, he works full-time at Automattic as a WordPress contributor.